 The Heart Truth - Champions Program

-The Heart Truth® Champions Program, funded by the HHS Office on Women's Health (OWH), provides a day of training for women—including an overview of women's heart disease by a local cardiologist and/or nurse; personal stories of women with heart disease; an overview of The Heart Truth Campaign and Red Dress℠ Project; and an overview of The Heart Truth's education materials for the public and health professionals.
+The Heart Truth® Champions Program, funded by the U.S. Department of Health and Human Services Office on Women's Health (OWH), provides a day of training for individuals—including an overview of heart disease by a local cardiologist and/or nurse; personal stories of women with heart disease; an overview of The Heart Truth and Champions Program; and an overview of The Heart Truth's education materials for the public and health professionals.
 Additionally, the training provides an interactive community audit and action plan development session.
-To date, we have trained 492 Champions who have conducted more than 590 events and reached more than 359,000 people.
+To date, The Heart Truth has trained 543 Champions who have conducted more than 692 community events, which have reached more than 626,000 people.

 The Heart Truth Champions represent faith-based, civic, women's, and/or health organizations.
 They may be community leaders, health educators, wellness directors, nurses, or other individuals who work at the local level and talk directly to people about their health.
 Most importantly, The Heart Truth Champions offer access to an extensive community network, especially populations of women that bear a disproportionate burden from heart disease.
 Champions are selected based on their current position and involvement in health education and community outreach in their local area.
-In 2012, the Champions program visited Seattle, WA; Edgewood, KY; Falls Church, VA; and Miami, FL.
-Click here to see photographs from the 2008, 2009, 2010, 2011, and 2012 training program.
+Click here to see photographs from the training program.